sq1000000/PD-path/README.md

 I try my best to label everything so newcomers can understand what's going on.
 But still, there's a lot of content that's hard to explain.
 If you're confused about anything, PLEASE message me or open an issue or a pull request.
 I'm trying to make this as approachable as possible.

+Keep in mind that nothing here is final.
+I often change my mind on what these abstractions should be called.
+Sometimes I change my mind on the entirety of how these abstractions should work.
+Know that everything in this repository can **and will** change over time.

 ## Custom Terminology

 One of the most annoying things while making these was seeing community-made PD files with zero explanation for what's actually happening inside the file.
 They're often unsorted and use words and dependencies I could never understand.
 I'm no exception.
 Throughout these patches, I use a lot of made up words.
 So here, I'll try to simplify some of the terms.